 - Clinical Survey Respondent

 - Clinical Transfer

-System Managed users have the user object field System Owned User set to Yes.
+System Managed Users have the following user object field settings:

 Each Vault user has a unique user name for logging in.
 In Vault, all user names include the domain name your company uses for its Vaults.
 The user name format is username@domainname, for example, email@example.com.
 Although the user name has the same format as an email address, Vault does not send email notifications to the user name.
 Vault only sends email notifications to the address in the Email field.

 To create a new user account: